 In addition, the draft minimum flows report and all scientific data and technical methods used to support the development of minimum flows were subjected to scientific peer review.
 A panel of three independent, recognized experts in the fields of hydrology, hydrogeology, limnology, biology and other scientific disciplines reviewed the recommended minimum flows and prepared a summary report of their findings for consideration by the District Governing Board.

 Meetings conducted by the peer review panel were facilitated by the District as web-based teleconferences.
 The web-based teleconferences included opportunities for public comment on the review process.
-Details about the peer review panel’s work is accessible through a web forum.
+Details about the peer review panel’s work was accessible through a web forum.

 A public workshop was held in October 2020 to solicit additional stakeholder input on the recommended minimum flows for the Lower Peace River.
 A similar public workshop on the recommended minimum flows for Lower Shell Creek was held in November 2021.
-Information about MFL public meetings is available at the District’s MFLs Public Meetings page.
+Information about MFL public meetings was available at the District’s MFLs Public Meetings page.

 All public comments were summarized and shared with the District Governing Board for their consideration when reviewing the recommended minimum flows.